FREQUENTLY ASKED QUESTIONS

 Question 2: How do you charge for your work?
 And do you have minimums?

-Question 3: Can you work within my budget?
+Question 3: Can you work with my budget?

 Question 5: What are your references & credentials?